color shape color shape

 CCA Training May Reduce ER Visits, Health Care Costs

-The study looked at caregivers who completed 16 weeks of in-person In-Home Supportive Service (IHSS) training and compared them to a group who did not receive the training.
+The study looked at caregivers who completed 16 weeks of in-person In-Home Supportive Service (IHSS) training.
+The study compared them to a group who did not take the IHSS caregiver essentials skill-building course.
 Researchers tracked each group for three years.
-The CCA training program was developed with support from a Center for Medicare and Medicaid Services’ Innovation Grant, established by the Affordable Care Act.
+CCA developed the caregiver skill-building program with support from a Center for Medicare and Medicaid Services Innovation Grant, established by the Affordable Care Act.

 • Reduction in Hospitalizations